 - black pepper to taste

-- Asparagus - about a dozen pencil thin spears
+- 12 asparagus pencil thin spears

 - 4 oz fresh goat cheese